plasma-mds/plasma-metadata-schema/README.md

-# Plasma Metadata Schema (PlasmaMDS)
+# Plasma Metadata Schema (Plasma-MDS)
 This repository contains the schema and example files for Plasma-MDS.

 ## Aim

-The Plasma Metadata Schema (PlasmaMDS) was developed to support the findability and reusability of research data in applied plasma physics and plasma medicine.
+The Plasma Metadata Schema (Plasma-MDS) was developed to support the findability and reusability of research data in applied plasma physics and plasma medicine.
 So far, it is implemented in the [INPTDAT](https://www.inptdat.de/) data platform and the research data repository of the Research Department Plasmas with Complex Interactions at Ruhr Universität Bochum ([https://rdpcidat.rub.de](https://rdpcidat.rub.de/)).

 This repository is intended to provide a way for collaborative advancement of the metadata schema by the community.
 Therefore, the folder `dev/` is prepared to collect flat listings of properties, e.g. for plasma sources, media, substrates, diagnostics etc., which are considered to be relevant for a proper documentation of these entities.
 Further information on the structure and how one can contribute is given in [dev/README.md](dev/README.md).